By Clare Dingwall – Event Organiser

 We were a mixed bag in terms of riding experience, some who played polo, some who event and showjump and some who, until that point, had never had any interest in horses or riding!
 But every one of us came with one common denominator, to overcome our own personal hurdles, to free the mind and to push ourselves outside of the comfort zone.
 There are many stories that could be told and even more photographs to share but the best ones are the personal memories that we took away with us and that will stay with us for a life time.

 The therapeutic power of horses should never be underestimated, we experienced real horse power in every sense of the word.

 Having the opportunity to spend time with our Heroes was an honour and a privilege for all involved.
 Sharing experiences with them truly reinforced the reasons why we organise the event.
 Knowing that it made a difference to their lives goes some way to thanking them for their service.

-Now on to Polo for Heroes 2018 at Fifield Polo Club, Windsor.
+Now back to Polo for Heroes at Fifield Polo Club, Windsor.